 Consideration promised in On's contracts with customers is variable due to anticipated reductions from sales returns, discounts and volume rebates.
-Significant estimate is not required when recognizing revenue on contracts containing discounts and volume rebates as the reduction in revenue is largely known by year end.
+Refer below for relevant judgments and accounting estimates related to sales returns.
+Limited judgments and estimates are not required when recognizing revenue on contracts containing discounts and volume rebates as the reduction in revenue is largely known by year end.